Skip to content

 The three most frequent techniques are PDF editing of genuine documents (changing name or address fields), creation of entirely fabricated documents using templates available online, and use of expired documents with altered dates.
 Detection relies on a combination of metadata analysis, template matching and cross-referencing with external data sources.

-Key red flags include mismatched fonts within the same document section, PDF metadata showing a creation date after the document's stated issue date, incorrect address formatting (postcode does not match the locality) and unusually high or low image resolution in specific areas of the document.
+Key red flags include mismatched fonts within the same document section, PDF metadata showing a creation date after the document's stated issue date, incorrect address formatting (postcode does not match the suburb) and unusually high or low image resolution in specific areas of the document.

 Integrating address verification with identity document verification creates a more robust check.
-When the address on the proof of address document matches the address on the passport or driving licence, the combined confidence level is substantially higher than either check in isolation.
+When the address on the proof of address document matches the address on the passport or driver licence, the combined confidence level is substantially higher than either check in isolation.

 Automating proof of address verification at scale